 There are disabled changing and toilet facilities.

-We have a number of mini-buses, one of which is able to transport pupils in wheelchairs.
+We have a number of mini-buses, two of which are able to transport pupils in wheelchairs.

 Throughout the school there are fixed and mobile hoists to transfer non-weight baring pupils to access available resources.